France-ioi/algorea-devdoc/items/ui-workflow.md

 The path of the link to each child uses as attempt:
 - if the child has no results, the parent attempt
 - if the child has one result, use its attempt
-- if the child requires explicit entry, the ongoing attempt (started, not ended, allowing submissions)
+- if the child requires explicit entry, use the ongoing attempt (started, not ended, allowing submissions) if any
 - if the child has several results, use the most recent attempt known by the frontend for this participant and item (if any)
 - otherwise the attempt with the most recent activity